d-iii-s/msim/notes.md

 gdb reads physical memory, but does not specify cpu

-TODO: look into physmem read and find why is the cpu there.
+look into physmem read and find why is the cpu there.

 Done: physmem calls r/w on memory mapped IO, and some devices need the proc id.